shaikhazrath/OpenAi-wisper-video-to-text/README.md

 ## Setup

 To get started, you need to install the required dependencies.
-Open your terminal or command prompt and run the following commands:(https://pip.pypa.io/en/stable/) to install foobar.
+Open your terminal or command prompt and run the following commands:
 ```bash
 pip install pytube
 pip install moviepy